aeosynth/fetch/README.md

 the deno script must be run with `deno run --allow-env --allow-read deno.js`

-for most languages the code size is determined by use of imports and whether files are closed automatically after reading
+for most languages the code size is determined by use of imports, and whether a `main` function is needed